 While traveling with his father, young Alec becomes fascinated by a mysterious Arabian stallion who is brought on board and stabled in the ship he is sailing on.
 When it tragically sinks both he and the horse survive only to be stranded on a desert island.
 He befriends it, so when finally rescued, both return to his home where they soon meet Henry Dailey, a once-successful trainer.
 Together they begin training the stallion to race against the fastest horses in the world.Written by

-When sleeping outside with The Black, Alec is first against the tree, then slightly away, then further away from the tree.
+Whan Alec puts the seaweed out for The Black, Alec is first seen near the water, then further away, then closer to the cliff.
 See more »

 Dad... you know what I saw?
 It's the most fantastic thing... come look!